ahmattox/mtg-scripting-toolkit/README.md

 ### Cube Cobra

-The `cube-cobra` directory includes functions for loading data from [Cube Cobra](https://cubecobra.com)'s list and JSON endpoints and types for the JSON structure.
+The `utils/cube-cobra` directory includes functions for loading data from [Cube Cobra](https://cubecobra.com)'s list and JSON endpoints and types for the JSON structure.